sebglazebrook/aliases/README.md

 - is user's config is out of wack, like they are missing a key, it blows up
 - Being able to actually run the unit tests :-)
+- handle different process signals
+- wildcard positional args end up globbing instead of being passed through as a wildcard
+- handle when numbers args are not in order

 ## Small improvements to come